 Now, the goal is in sight.
 I have a “classic” variant of vZome Online that is starting to approach feature parity with desktop vZome.
 Along the way, I’ve implemented a number of web applications using the same core software.
 This page is an introduction to the whole menagerie; most of the headings below are links to the applications being described.

 This application is intended to be a faithful port of desktop vZome to the web, preserving almost all aspects of the desktop user interface for the sake of familiarity.
-It can already open and save vZome files, and so is fully interoperable with desktop vZome.
-However, it still has a long way to go; the most glaring omission currently is a strut building tool.
+It can already open and save vZome files, and so is fully interoperable with desktop vZome, and supports nearly all of the editing operations familiar from desktop vZome.
+However, it still has a little way to go; the most glaring omission currently is GitHub sharing.
 Check back often, or join the Discord server to see updates, as vZome Online Classic is continually improving.

 This is a proof-of-concept – an experiment in providing a more intuitive experience for building struts in 3D space.
 It accomplishes this by restricting you to a 2D plane, with gestures to change the plane.
 I intend for this to be the centerpiece of a new vZome Online, one that has a modern UI more in the style of Desmos or Geogebra.
 For now, it is fun to play with.
 Even so, it already supports saving designs that you can open with desktop vZome 7.1.14 or later.

 This URL will be the eventual home of the main vZome Online application.
 For now, it hosts an application that allows you to open and view vZome designs on your computer or from the internet.

 This app lets you browse the command history stored in a vZome file, viewing the state of the design for each recorded command.
 It is very helpful for understanding how someone constructed a particular design.